qpointz/qsynth/README.md

 - `types --all` - List all Faker provider types
 - `types --find <pattern>` - Search for types matching a pattern
 - `info <type>` - Show detailed information about a Faker type
+- `test <type>` - Test a Faker type interactively with custom parameters and generate 10 sample values

 **Utility Commands:**
 - `clear` - Clear the screen